DaryeDev/LootsTools/docsDev/docs/desktop/lootsToolsUI/index.md

 ![Loot's Tools UI's LootsTrading Page](../img/lootsToolsUI_lootsTrading.png){: style="margin: auto;}

-The **LootsTrading Page** shows a grid with your Cards, and if you click on them, you can Share them and get an LootsTrading Link for Sharing your Card and it's commands online.
+The **LootsTrading Page** shows a grid with your Cards, and if you click on them, you can Share them and get an LootsTrading File for Sharing your Card and it's Commands.

 Also, on this page, there's a button to Share a Collection, that, as the button's name suggests, helps you Share a Collection.

-Learn more about **LootsTrading** on here: [LootsTrading](../additionalFeatures/lootsTrading/index.md)
+Learn more about **LootsTrading** on here: [LootsTrading](../lootsTrading)

 ---